-When all the settings procedures are right, you can draw the shape.
-The shape can be drawn in the same way as to create a clipping path using the Basic Pen Tool.
+When all the settings procedures are correct, you can draw the shape.
+The shape can be drawn similarly to creating a clipping path using the Basic Pen Tool.

-Once you create the shape with this Tool, a Layer will be created on the Layer Panel with the shape you have drawn.
+Once you create the shape with the Pen Tool, a Layer will be created on the Layer Panel with the shape you have drawn.
 At the same time, you will find A Shape Path in the Paths Panel.

 How to Transform or Scale a Shape Path

-When you click there, you will see another menu-bar.
-On the first half of that bar, you will see the “Rotate” option.
+When you click there, you will see another menu bar.
+You will see the “Rotate” option on the first half of that bar.
 You can transform the shape from there.